ssvaidyanathan/generator-apigee-proxy/README.md

 This should install a new yo generator called "Apigee Proxy"

 - Run `yo apigee-proxy` on your terminal to start the prompt
-- Provide the details required
+- Provide the details prompted
-- After the generator is executed, the Proxy created with all configurations, tests and build scripts
+- After the generator is executed, the Proxy is created with all configurations, tests and build scripts

 The generator does the following:
 - Generate proxy from the spec (using openapi2apigee)